alokhcst/h1blinkedincompanynamecrewai/README.md

 ## Overview

-An intelligent multi-agent system that automatically discovers and aggregates H1B-sponsoring job opportunities from Slack channels.
+For educational purpose only build an intelligent multi-agent system that automatically discovers and aggregates H1B-sponsoring job opportunities from Slack channels.
 The system monitors job postings, matches them against a curated list of H1B-sponsoring companies, and outputs structured job data for easy review and application tracking.

 ## Purpose & Use Case